 |1-Month||Quarter||YTD||1 Year||3 Year||5 Year||10 Year||Since Inception1|

-1The inception date for the Pax ESG Beta Dividend Fund Institutional Class and the Investor Class is December 16, 2016.
+1The inception date for the Pax Large Cap Fund Institutional Class and the Investor Class is December 16, 2016.

-Total annual Pax ESG Beta Dividend Fund operating expenses, gross of any fee waivers or reimbursements, for Investor Class and Institutional Class shares are 0.90% and 0.65%, respectively, as of 5/1/2018 prospectus.
+As of 5/1/18 prospectus, total annual Pax Large Cap Fund operating expenses, gross of any fee waivers or reimbursements (excluding Acquired Fund fees and expenses), for Investor Class and Institutional Class shares are 0.95% and 0.70%, respectively.

 (as of 12/31/18)

 |Total Relative Contribution (%)|